jaredly/j2/Roadmap.md

 # UI!!!

 - [x] ok we've got a little react dealio
+- [ ] ooooooh ok so react's render reconciler, is getting afoul of the observation dealio I think I need to use a separately
 - [ ] `node` inference isn't quite working, not sure why.
-The array inference somehow?
+The array inference somehow? oh yeah it was the array.
 - [ ] then `render(counter, 1)` isn't quite working ...
 I think it's because my inference is too simplistic?
+- [ ] and then, I need a lot of perf stuff, I think.

 # North Starnstuff